han-liu/Pneumonia-detection/README.md

 # Kaggle-RSNA-2018
-Our solution for 2018 Kaggle pneumonia detection competition.
+Our solution for 2018 Kaggle pneumonia detection competition (mAP of 0.215 on stage II testing set, ranked 25th).

+An ensemble model of three Mask R-CNNs from different training stages, filtered by a pneumonia classification model, InceptionV3.